Exceptional circumstances

 Learners should note that the grade awarded by an SQA examiner may not agree with the learner’s estimate that was submitted by the school, college or training provider.

-Results will be issued via the normal national certification channels and according to the associated published dates.
+Results will be issued through the normal certification channels and on published dates.

 Learners who have undergone exceptional circumstances consideration are excluded from the Appeals Service for the same qualification.
 This is because the EECCS includes a marking review of any/all submitted external assessments that are related to the request.